ariesshrimp/ratticusscript/README.md

 A single function can be run with a convenient npm script, or incorporated into a more complex series of scripts, so that the entire site can be generated with a single command like `npm start`, or `npm run publish`.

+# Cool Features
+## Cross-Posting
+The `utilities/` directory has a few small scripts that take content I handwrite for my site in my local environment, and syndicates it to popular channels like Medium and Twitter.
+In order for this to work, you need an intermediary storage system.
+Since this is a serverless architecture, I'm using Firebase real-time database as a backend.
+I'm a huge fan of Firebase for hobby projects like this.
+I'm told it's prohibitively expensive at scale though.

+I run the utilities scripts during `npm run publish`, so that every build ensures new content is streamed out to the places people are already accustomed to getting their feed.
+Check out the utilities and package.json for more ideas about this.

+## Offline Access
+I'm using service workers to cache pages that users visit while online.
+The service worker then intercepts any get requests and serves them from the local cache if present.
+Otherwise it serves a simple "Hey, you're not online!" message.
+Check out `src/ServiceWorker.js` and `src/entry.js` for more on that.
+Service workers use a small event-driven API that's not too hard to learn if you have the time to tinker.

+## Webmentions and IndieAuth
+My website doubles as a personal log-in for all my online profiles.
+IndieAuth is pretty cool.
+It's a technology that abstracts oAuth and treats your website as a proxy.
+It only requires you to add a few tags to your HTML that it can use as a hook for authentication.
+Then you add a link to your website on oAuth platforms like Twitter and Github.
+Boom.
+You now have a single, centralized online persona that you can use to login and signup for almost anything.
+Note that as of this writing (October, 2016) Facebook does not currently support IndieAuth.